undeflabs/UASECO-Maniaplanet/docs/Dedicated-Server/Methods.md

 ***

 ### [GetCurrentRanking](_#GetCurrentRanking)
 Returns the current rankings for the race in progress.
 (In trackmania legacy team modes, the scores for the two teams are returned.
-In other modes, it is the individual players` scores) This method take two parameters.
+In other modes, it is the individual players' scores) This method take two parameters.
 The first parameter specifies the maximum number of infos to be returned, and the second one the starting index in the ranking.
 The ranking returned is a list of structures.
 Each structure contains the following fields : `Login`, `NickName`, `PlayerId` and `Rank`.
 In addition, for legacy trackmania modes it also contains `BestTime`, `Score`, `NbrLapsFinished`, `LadderScore`, and an array `BestCheckpoints` that contains the checkpoint times for the best race.

 #### Description
 	array GetCurrentRanking(int, int)